To view my artwork, please select a project from the menu on the right or via the drop-down menu at the top of the page.

 The goal of my artwork is twofold: first, it strives to identify and make use of the elements of the media that are fundamental to its definition and second; it creates physical and conceptual spaces where thought and communication can occur.
 The artwork is designed to be thought through, instead of being thought of.
 It calls into question a variety of controversial socio-political situations.

-Over the last decade, I have created art by deconstructing (identifying elements that make up the construction of meaning) film, video, sound, photography/imaging, sculpture, painting, performance, installation, found materials and interactive networks.
+Over the last several decades, I have created art by deconstructing (identifying elements that make up the construction of meaning) film, video, sound, photography/imaging, sculpture, painting, performance, installation, found materials and interactive networks.
 I utilize the elements of the medium, such as the hypnotic properties of television, to make logical arguments against racism, media control, and exclusivity and to better define the customary principles of art, including the idea of “the frame,” authorship/originality and the aura of the art object (as discussed by Walter Benjamin in his essay The Work of Art in the Age of Mechanical Reproduction).

 My artworks/arguments are intentionally cryptic and carefully composed to appear to be straightforward observations of people, places or things.
 The viewer/participant is asked to think through the information that is presented and arrive at a new understanding.
 For example, FIRST THIS, THEN THIS uses a key property of video/film, the fixed linear presentation of imagery and the simple presentation of appropriated footage to analyze the structural systemic relationships of class and race and their relation to our national priorities.